iNMR icon

 The internal title is displayed on the screen, but not printed.

-Print Date and Time
+Print Date

-The current date and time are printed.
+The current date is printed.

 Resolution